That sweaty feeling of peeking into a room of strangers.

 1. Networking gets me out of my office cave

 One of the main reasons I make time for face-to-face networking is to get out of my office.
-Sure, I do a lot of online networking but in my kind of work, it’s all too easy to have days and weeks pass by without actually sitting down and talking to someone in real life.
+Sure, I do a lot of online networking but in my kind of work, it’s all too easy to have days and weeks pass by without making an effort to have a conversation with someone I don’t know (who doesn’t know me).

 The social interaction keeps me (mostly) sane.